Exact number of flips required to sort a burnt stack of pancakes: Main result and method

-Generalizing the flipping sequences from $n = 29, 33$ and $37$ to any $n \equiv 1 \bmod 4$ was mostly done inductively.
-The main idea was to consider the wastes of the flipping sequences for $n = 15$ which consist of $[15, 10, 4, 6, 14, 6, 4, 10, 15]$, and to realize that a good solution to go from $29$ to $41$ would be to introduce the three wastes $[10, 4, 6]$ somewhere at the beginning, i.e., before the flip $n-1$, and somewhere at the end, i.e., after the flip $n-1$.
-This step aims to find exactly how many flips should be in $W_1$ before inserting $W_2$ and $W_3$, and how many flips should be in $W_4$ before inserting $W_5$.
-Hence, it will again create new clans that will be merged with the others during the improve sequence.
+However, even by knowing which subsequence of flips to insert, finding their positions in the flipping sequence is not so easy.
+Hence, we used the computer program to do so.
+This aims to find exactly how many flips should be in $W_1$ before inserting $W_2$ and $W_3$, and how many flips should be in $W_4$ before inserting $W_5$.
 All other values of the sequence should not be modified, but, depending on whether we count from the beginning or the end of the stack, some flips may require a ``$+12$'' in their value.
 Hence, we tested all the possibilities to obtain the general form of $W_1$ and $W_4$.
-We generated all the possible flipping sequences that satisfy all these properties, and tested if it was possible to complete them with only improves.
-Note that this algorithm is much faster than the previous one, as it only requires to test $(\frac{n-1}{2})^2$ positions to insert the subsequences (which leads to the positions of $W_2, W_3$ and $W_5$ in the flipping sequence), and only $2^{\frac{n-1}{2} -1}$ flips have to be tested for the other values (which leads to the general forms of $W_1$ and $W_4$).
-Once one flipping sequence was founded this way, we tried by hand to generalize it by repeating the same process to reach the general formula.
-All this process is possible since testing whether a flipping sequence is correct can be done in quadratic time.
+We generated all the possible flipping sequences that satisfy all these properties, and tested whether it was possible to complete them with only improves.
+Note that this algorithm is much faster than the program to find a flipping sequence for $n=29$ mentioned in the last section, as it only requires to test $(\frac{n-1}{2})^2$ positions to insert the subsequences $[10,4,6] $ and $[6,4,10]$ (which leads to the positions of $W_2, W_3$ and $W_5$ in the flipping sequence).
+Moreover, while going from $n = 29$ to $ 41$, each value of $W_1, W_4$ and $W_6$ is preserved or increased by $12$.
+Thus, only $2^{\frac{n-1}{2} -1}$ flips have to be tested for these values.
+Once one flipping sequence was found this way, we tried by hand to generalize it by repeating the same process to reach the general formula.
+All this process is possible, since testing whether a flipping sequence is correct can be done in quadratic time.